The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: Extended emission

-From Fig.~\ref{fig:qes_profiles}, it is evident that the parameters $\mathcal{R}$ and $\mathcal{E}$ are sensitive to the orientation of the galaxy.
+From Fig.~\ref{fig:cartoon}, it is evident that the parameters $\mathcal{R}$ and $\mathcal{E}$ are sensitive to the orientation of the galaxy.
 For instance, the $y$-projection of the galaxy has $\mathcal{R} \sim 1$, indicating equal extent of the [\ion{C}{II}] emission and SFR.
 In contrast, in the $x$- and $z$- projections, the SFR profile is more extended than the [\ion{C}{II}] profile, resulting in $\mathcal{R} < 1$.
-Note that in this case the $\mathcal{E}$ value is relatively high , i.e., the $r_{70, \, [\ion{C}{II}]}$ and $r_{90, \, [\ion{C}{II}]}$ are well separated, but owing to a more extended SFR profile, the $\mathcal{R}$ value is low.
+Note that in this case, the $\mathcal{E}$ value is relatively high, meaning that $r_{70, \, [\ion{C}{II}]}$ and $r_{90, \, [\ion{C}{II}]}$ are well separated, but owing to a more extended SFR profile, the $\mathcal{R}$ value is low.

 To better understand how the three parameters are correlated, we show in Fig.~\ref{fig:qes}, how $\mathcal{R}$ varies with $\mathcal{E}$ and $\mathcal{S}$ for our galaxy sample at $z=4$.
 Each scatter point represents one of the orthogonal projections of a galaxy and is colour-coded by value of the third parameter.
 Firstly, in panel (a), we see that the parameter $\mathcal{R}$ increases in general with $\mathcal{E}$.
 However, some galaxies\footnote{Note that while $\mathcal{R}$ and $\mathcal{E}$ are properties of the projection of a given galaxy, for simplicity, we associate these parameters directly with the galaxy itself.} with $\mathcal{R} \gtrsim 2$ exhibit a low $\mathcal{E}$ ($\lesssim 2$).
 In contrast, in panel (b), we see that all galaxies with a high $\mathcal{R}$ generally have a high $\mathcal{S}$ as well, although the reverse is not always true -- some galaxies have a high $\mathcal{S}$ but $\mathcal{R} \sim 1$.
-In these galaxies, satellites contribute similarly to the [\ion{C}{II}] emission and the SF, driving the $r_{90}$ of both quantities to high values, and thereby reducing the $\mathcal{R}$ (the $y$-projection in Fig.~\ref{fig:qes_profiles} is an example of this).
+In these galaxies, satellites contribute similarly to the [\ion{C}{II}] emission and the SF, driving the $r_{90}$ of both quantities to high values, and thereby reducing the $\mathcal{R}$ (the $y$-projection in Fig.~\ref{fig:cartoon} is an example of this).